HTTP-RPC/Kilo/README.md

 queryBuilder.appendLine("where owner = :owner");
 ```

-Additionally, the `PrimaryKey` and `ForeignKey` annotations can be used in conjunction with these `QueryBuilder` methods to create single-row, one-to-many, and many-to-many queries, respectively:
+Additionally, the following `QueryBuilder` methods can be used in conjunction with the the `PrimaryKey` and `ForeignKey` annotations to generate single-row, one-to-many, and many-to-many queries, respectively:

 ```java
 public QueryBuilder wherePrimaryKeyEquals(String key) { ... }